Medical Practitioners Tribunal Service: New Fitness to Practice hearings

 The GMC will refer a case to the MPTS for a hearing if they believe the allegation is such that a doctor's fitness to practise is impaired, this can be proven and the likely sanction is one of the more serious ones beyond an undertaking or a warning that they can impose.

 Before the hearing directions will be given either directly by the MPTS or at case management hearings.
 The purpose of these hearings is to ensure that all preparations are made for the substantive hearing.

 The hearing itself will be listed with at least 28 day's notice to the doctor and the final form of the allegations will have been sent to the doctor by the GMC.

 The hearing will take place before a Tribunal of three members comprising a legal qualified chair, a medically qualified member and a lay member.
 A clerk will record the hearing and assist with arrangements.

 If there are any preliminary issues, they are dealt with first.
 For example, any legal arguments or final amendments to the allegations.
 There are occasions where these issues alone take a day or more to deal with.

 The first stage is the facts stage, in the ordinary run of cases the GMC will go first, setting out the allegations, calling their witnesses who will be sworn in and confirm their statements.
 Assuming the doctor is in attendance they will then be cross-examined by the doctor with the purpose of testing their evidence and as required disputing facts, highlighting weaknesses or putting to them the doctor's version of events.

 If at the end of the GMC's case the evidence is such that the allegations appear unprovable a doctor can make an application to discontinue the case under Rule 17(2)(g).

 If the case does proceed a doctor can adduce relevant evidence and any witnesses in support of their defence.
 They will likely be cross-examined by the GMC's representative.
 If the facts in the allegation are not proven the case will conclude.

-A doctor may elect not to provide evidence but may risk an adverse inference being draw from the omission.
+A doctor may elect not to provide evidence but may risk an adverse inference being drawn from the omission.

 If no facts are found proved the hearing ends.

 If some or all of the facts in the allegation/s are found proved the MPT will move to consider whether a doctor's fitness to practise is impaired which is Stage 2 of the hearing process.